-Henrietta Maria was born in the Louvre building on November 25, 1609.
-Some historians claim that she was actually born on November 26.
-In England, where the Julian calendar was still in use, her date of birth is often marked on November 16.
+Henrietta Maria was born in the Louvre building on 25 November 1609.
+Some historians claim that she was actually born on 26 November.
+In England, where the Julian calendar was still in use, her date of birth is often marked as 16 November.

 She was the sixth child of Henry IV of France and of Maria de ‘Medici.
 Therefore, Henrietta was Louis XIII’s sister and the aunt of Louis XIV.
-Unfortunately, she never got to know her father, since he was assassinated when she was only five months old, on May 14, 1610.
-Henrietta was then raised by the mother, from whom she was separated between 1617 and 1620, when Maria de ‘Medici was temporarily removed from the French court.
+She never got to know her father, as he was assassinated when she was only five months old, on 14 May 1610.
+Henrietta was then raised by her mother, from whom she was separated between 1617 and 1620, when Maria de ‘Medici was temporarily removed from the French court.

 As the daughter of a French monarch, she had the title of Fille de France.
-After her sister Maria Cristina married Vittorio Amedeo I of Savoy, in 1619, Henrietta Maria assumed the prestigious title of Madame Royale, reserved for the greatest of the princesses of the French court.
-The princess was educated together with her sisters in a cultured and refined environment, learning the arts of horse riding, singing, and dancing.
-However, they were not particularly suitable for the classical studies given by the Carmelites, who, however, instilled in them a profound faith in the Roman Catholic religion.
+After her sister Maria Cristina married Vittorio Amedeo I of Savoy, in 1619, Henrietta Maria assumed the prestigious title of Madame Royale, reserved for the greatest princesses of the French court.
+Along with her sisters, the princess was educated in a cultured and refined environment, learning the arts of horse riding, singing, and dancing.
+However, they were not particularly suitable for the classical studies given by the Carmelites, who instilled in them a profound faith in Roman Catholicism.

 Henrietta’s Marriage with Charles

-In 1623, the Prince of Wales, future King of England Charles I, went to Spain with the Duke of Buckingham in order to ask for the hand of Mary Ann, Philip IV’s sister.
-During his trip, Charles stopped in Paris and, on that occasion, he met Henrietta Maria for the first time during a court reception.
-In Spain, things did not go according to Charles’ plans since Philip IV required the Prince of Wales to convert to Catholicism and live for a year in Spain after the wedding.
+In 1623, the Prince of Wales, future King of England Charles I, went to Spain with the Duke of Buckingham to ask for the hand of Mary Ann, Philip IV’s sister.
+During his trip, Charles stopped in Paris and met Henrietta Maria for the first time during a court reception.
+In Spain, things did not go according to Charles’ plans, since Philip IV required the Prince of Wales to convert to Catholicism and live for a year in Spain after the wedding.

 On the hand, Henrietta Maria was a pretty sixteen-year-old girl with a delicate skin and magnetic eyes.
-Charles brought from England a precious box which included diamonds, pearls, rings, satin and velvet dresses, embroidered cloaks, skirts and velvet hats.
+Charles brought a precious trunk from England as a marriage offering, which included diamonds, pearls, rings, satin and velvet dresses, embroidered cloaks, skirts and velvet hats.

 Henrietta Maria married Charles by proxy in Paris on 11 May 1625, shortly after her accession to the throne.
-The official marriage was celebrated in the church of Saint Augustine in Canterbury on June 13 of the same year.
+The official marriage was celebrated in the church of Saint Augustine in Canterbury on 13 June that same year.

 Since Henrietta Maria was Catholic, it was not possible for her to be crowned queen at the ceremony held on 2 February 1626 in Westminster Abbey, and her proposal to be crowned by the Catholic bishop of Mende was rejected by Charles and the court.

-Because of her religious beliefs, the new queen was not entirely welcomed in the English court.
-Charles simply called her Maria, whereas other people referred to her with the title of ‘Queen Mary’, recalling the famous and criticised Catholic queen Mary Stuart.
+Because of her religious beliefs, the new queen was not fully welcomed in the English court.
+Charles simply called her Maria, whereas other people referred to her with the title of ‘Queen Mary’, recalling the famous and criticised Catholic queen, Mary Stuart.

 In July 1626, she prayed for the executed Catholics at Tyburn, causing a profound controversy.

-Henrietta Maria had brought with her from France a large number of Catholic assistants.
+Henrietta Maria had brought a large number of Catholic assistants with her from France.

-On June 26, 1626, Charles sent the group of Catholics back to the French court.
-However, some people, including the bishop of Mende, refused to abandon their lady, and as a consequence, the king resorted to his guards in order to expel them.
-When Charles found his wife looking sadly out of one of the building’s windows, he dragged Henrietta Maria away with force.
-Of her French retinue remained the chaplain and confessor Robert Phillip and two bridesmaids.
+On 26 June 1626, Charles sent the group of Catholics back to the French court.
+Some people, including the bishop of Mende, refused to abandon their lady, however, and the king resorted to having his guards expel them.
+Seeing Henrietta observing the expulsion, Charles dragged her away from the window with force.
+Of her French retinue, only the chaplain and confessor Robert Phillip and two maids remained.

-Their expulsion was also due to his intention to try to limit the expenses of the new queen.
+Their expulsion was also due to Charles’ intention to limit the expenses of the new queen.
 In fact, in the early days, Henrietta Maria spent enormous amounts of money and accumulated debts that lasted for several years.
 Therefore, Charles appointed a new treasurer, Jean Caille, later replaced by George Carew and finally by Richard Wynn in 1629.
-However, even after all these changes, the expenses continued at high levels.
+However, even after all these changes, the high expenses continued.
 In fact, despite her husband’s gifts, Henrietta Maria continued to use the king’s money.
-When the civil war broke out, the continuous purchase of many expensive clothes was revealed.
+When the civil war broke out, her continued and extravagant spending was revealed.

-However, after the death of Buckingham, which took place in August 1628, her relationship with her husband improved and they finally created a deep bond of affection and love.
-They stopped arguing and began to really live as husband and wife in a peaceful and playful atmosphere.
-The queen took the place of Charles’ best friend and adviser, a role first played by Buckingham.
-Henrietta Maria became pregnant for the first time in 1628, and the following year, she gave birth to a child who died immediately after a difficult birth.
-In 1630, she gave birth to another male, the future Charles II, but even in this case, the birth was very difficult.
+After the death of Buckingham in August 1628, her relationship with her husband improved and they developed a deep bond.
+They stopped arguing and began to live as husband and wife in a harmonious environment.
+The queen took the place of Charles’ best friend and adviser, a role filled by Buckingham.
+Henrietta Maria became pregnant for the first time in 1628 and the following year gave birth.
+After a difficult delivery, the child died immediately after birth.
+In 1630, she gave birth to another son, the future Charles II, but this too was a very difficult delivery.

-However, her refusal to reject her Catholic faith, alienated her from many people, including some powerful courtiers such as William Laud, archbishop of Canterbury, and Thomas Wentworth, 1st Earl of Strafford.
+Henrietta Maria refused to reject her Catholic faith, which alienated her from many people, including some powerful courtiers such as William Laud, Archbishop of Canterbury, and Thomas Wentworth, 1st Earl of Strafford.

 Henrietta and the Arts

-Both the queen and her husband were great connoisseurs and collectors of paintings.
-Henrietta Maria is particularly known for her support given to the Italian painter Orazio Gentileschi, who arrived in England in 1626 together with François de Bassompierre.
-Another of her favourite painters was Guido Reni, and she also financed the miniaturists Jean Petitot and Jacques Bourdier.
+Both the queen and her husband were connoisseurs and avid collectors of paintings.
+Henrietta Maria is particularly known for her support of the Italian painter Orazio Gentileschi, who arrived in England in 1626 together with François de Bassompierre.
+Another of her favourite painters was Guido Reni and she also financed the miniaturists Jean Petitot and Jacques Bourdier.

 Political Influence and English Revolution

-Henrietta Maria participated more and more in English politics while the country was heading towards a conflict in the 1630s.
-She allied herself with the Puritan courtiers to avoid a diplomatic approach with Spain and plotted against the parliamentarians.
-With the war getting closer, she actively set out to raise funds to help her husband, but her desire to turn to Catholic sources like the Pope and the French king, angered many in England and hindered Charles’ efforts.
+Henrietta Maria participated more and more in English politics while the country was heading towards conflict in the 1630s.
+She allied herself with the Puritan courtiers and plotted against the parliamentarians.
+With the war getting closer, she actively set out to raise funds to help her husband but her desire to turn to Catholic sources like the Pope and the French king angered many in England and hampered Charles’ efforts.

 [1.]
 Britland, K. (2006).
 Drama at the courts of Queen Henrietta Maria.
 Cambridge: Cambridge University Press.